Redback-Operations/redback-documentation/docs/cybersecurity/RED TEAM/usecases/Enumeration.md

 - **How the mongodb-brute Script Works:**
     -	The mongodb-brute script is part of Nmap's scripting engine (NSE), specifically designed for brute-forcing MongoDB credentials.
     -	The script tests for a variety of default or common credentials (like admin:admin, root:password) and can be configured to use custom username/password lists if specified.
-    -	If successful, it will report back which credentials were used to access the MongoDB instance, which could indicate a security vulnerability (weak password).
+    -	If successful, it will report back which credentials were used to access the MongoDB instance, which could indicate a security vulnerability (weak password).But the scan didn't reveal any credentials for the MongoDB Service.

 ### Installing Docker: